 - Funding local government efforts to create the other infrastructure they need to support existing businesses, including bridges, roads, water systems, and electrical grids.

-- Investing in economic development grants to green businesses that protect against sea level rise or develop/deploy renewable energy technology.
+- Investing in economic development grants to green businesses that create new jobs by developing and deploying renewable energy technology.

-- Making sure local schools and community colleges have the resources needed to provide workforce training require by local businesses.
+- Making sure local schools and community colleges have the resources needed to provide robust educational opportunities to all students and the workforce training required by local businesses.